Randy Arozarena Player Props: Rays vs. Twins

 Twins Pitching Rankings

+- The 9.6 strikeouts per nine innings put together by the Twins pitching staff ranks first in the league.

-- The Twins have the second-ranked team ERA among all MLB pitching staffs (3.47).
+- The Twins have a 3.46 team ERA that ranks second among all MLB pitching staffs.

-- Twins pitchers combine to allow the fifth-fewest home runs in baseball (59 total, one per game).
+- Twins pitchers combine to allow 61 home runs (one per game), the sixth-fewest in baseball.

-- Lopez gets the start for the Twins, his 13th of the season.
-He is 3-3 with a 4.54 ERA and 86 strikeouts through 71 1/3 innings pitched.
+- Ober makes the start for the Twins, his ninth of the season.
+He is 3-2 with a 2.33 ERA and 40 strikeouts through 46 1/3 innings pitched.

-- The righty last appeared on Thursday against the Cleveland Guardians, when he threw 5 2/3 innings, allowing six earned runs while giving up eight hits.
+- In his last time out on Saturday, the righty tossed six scoreless innings against the Cleveland Guardians while surrendering four hits.

+- In eight games this season, the 27-year-old has put up a 2.33 ERA and 7.8 strikeouts per nine innings, while giving up a batting average of .205 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.